aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module4/README.md

 Go to the in-cloud region management console and go to the **Storage Gateway** service.
 On the left side of the page, click on **File shares** and select the NFS share from the list.
 Click on the **Actions** button and select **Refresh cache** then click **Start**.
 In this case, you have a bucket with only a few hundred objects, so the refresh will be quick.
 Note that on large buckets with many objects, a cache refresh can take quite a bit of time.
 To reduce the scope of the refresh, you can use the API or CLI and limit the refresh to a specific directory.
 You can also use CloudWatch events to monitor when a cache refresh completes.

-Head back to the SSH console for the Application server and repeat the &quot;ls /mnt/fgw&quot; command.
+Head back to the CLI for the Application server and repeat the &quot;ls /mnt/fgw&quot; command.
 You should now see the new file.

 ![](../images/mod4cli2.png)